 Knowing that I can provide a safe place for my clients to share their feelings weekly and that it makes a difference in their wellbeing to collaborate on deeper understanding and solutions.

-I believe that my relational, engaged and directive approach helps provide a place where client’s feel deeply comfortable and truly supported, making my work a bit different.
-I also sensitively incorporate humor to make a hard experience sometimes feel lighter as we normalize feelings.
-Humor at times can make the work more fun.
+I believe that my relational, engaged and directive approach helps provide a place where clients feel deeply comfortable and truly supported, making my work a bit different.
+I believe my clients feel that I care and am truly invested in helping them achieve their personal and professional goals, whether those be more tangible or just feeling better and more confident in their thoughts and selves.
+I also sensitively incorporate humor when appropriate to make a hard experience sometimes feel lighter as we normalize feelings.
+Humor, at times, can make the work together more fun.

 I make sure I ask as many questions as I can to gain a better understanding of one’s culture.
 The client teaches me in this regard and they are the expert.